thisisashwinraj/Ashwin-Mini-Learning-Projects/README.md

 git clone https://github.com/ashwinraj-in/Workspace.git
 ```
 ### Installing Required Libraries
-Each project has different set of dependencies that can be found in the requirements.txt file of that project.
-These can be installed using the following code:
+Each project has different set of dependencies that can be found in the requirements.txt file of that project
 ```
 pip install -r requirements.txt
 ```